 About the Weisman Art Museum

-Established in 1924 by art collector Frederick R. Weisman, a Minneapolis native, for his personal art collection to be displayed, this museum now has over 20,000 unique pieces of art that will absolutely blow your mind.
+Established in 1924 by art collector Frederick R. Weisman, a Minneapolis native, for his personal art collection to be displayed, this museum now has over 20,000 unique pieces of art that will blow your mind.

 The Weisman Art Museum is located on-campus at the University of Minnesota, right next to the SE Washington Avenue Bridge on the banks of the Mississippi.

 The Weisman also has a cafe at the east end, which is a great place to stop and have a bite to eat while you contemplate the art you’ve just seen.
-The cafe has an outdoor patio with views of the Mississippi River and Minneapolis skyline, making it the perfect place to relax after a day of exploring.
+The cafe has an outdoor patio with views of the Mississippi River and Minneapolis skyline, making it the perfect place to relax after exploring.

 Hours of Operation